digitaldesignunit/csc/tutorial/TUTORIAL_01.md

 ## Grasshopper Interface #1: Getting Started

-So now we will look at a first basic example that shows us how to user the Grasshopper interface.
+- So now we will look at a first basic example that shows us how to use the Grasshopper interface.

 ## Grasshopper Interface #2: Component Reservation System